Documentation

 Borders

 To get started, click on a cell or a selection of cells.
 Then, click on the borders icon from the toolbar.
-This will open a drop down that will allow you to customize how you'd like your borders applied.
+This will open a dropdown that will allow you to customize how you'd like your borders applied.

 Conditional formatting